mshahanwaz/image-processing-v2/README.md

-# BMP image processing using C++ for major project, 2022
+# Image processing using C++ for BMP images for major project, 2022

 Folder structure: